Breich railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

-2011

-Mondays to Saturdays saw one train to Edinburgh and two towards Glasgow Central with no Sunday service.

-2018

-Monday to Saturdays the station was served by one eastbound towards Edinburgh and one westbound train towards Glasgow Central per day.
+Before the increase in services, the station was served by one eastbound towards Edinburgh and one westbound train towards Glasgow Central per day, on weekdays and Saturdays.
 There was no Sunday service.

-2019

-From May 2019, an hourly service has been introduced Monday - Saturday and a 2 hourly service on Sundays.
+From May 2019, an hourly service was introduced on weekdays and Saturdays, and a 2 hourly service on Sundays.